-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 3 through 20, the Schedule of Changes in the MTA's Net Pension Liability and Related Ratios for the Single Employer Pension Plans on page 121, the Schedule of the MTA's Proportionate Share of Net Pension Liabilities of Cost-Sharing Multiple-Employer Pension Plans on page 122, the Schedule of the MTA's Contributions for All Pension Plans on pages 123-124, and the Schedule of Funding Progress for the MTA Postemployment Benefit Plan on page 128 be presented to supplement the consolidated interim financial information.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 3 through 20, the Schedule of Changes in the MTA's Net Pension Liability and Related Ratios for the Single Employer Pension Plans on page 118, the Schedule of the MTA's Proportionate Share of Net Pension Liabilities of

+Cost-Sharing Multiple-Employer Pension Plans on page 119, the Schedule of the MTA's Contributions for All Pension Plans on pages 120-121, and the Schedule of Funding Progress for the MTA Postemployment Benefit Plan on page 125 be presented to supplement the consolidated interim financial information.
 Such information, although not a part of the consolidated interim financial information, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the consolidated interim financial information in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, applicable to reviews of interim financial information, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the consolidated interim financial information.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, applicable to reviews of interim financial information, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the consolidated interim financial information, and other knowledge we obtained during our reviews of the consolidated interim financial information.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.